malshaV/malshaV.github.io/_pages/about.md

 #### Recent News

+* Dec 2024 - "Unbiased-Diff: Analyzing and Mitigating Biases in Diffusion Model-based Face Image Generation" was accepted to IEEE Transactions on Biometrics, Behavior, and Identity Science (TBIOM).
 * Oct 2024 - "Frame by Familiar Frame: Understanding Replication in Video Diffusion Models" was accepted to WACV 2025.
 * Oct 2024 - Participated as a Panelist in the Amazon Science and Internship Discussion at the AI2AI Research Festival.
 * May 2024 - Started my summer internship at Amazon as an Applied Scientist Intern.